awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-options-general.md

 ## aws:elbv2:loadbalancer<a name="command-options-general-elbv2"></a>

-Configure an application load balancer\.
+Configure an application load balancer or a network load balancer\.

-**Note**
-This namespace isn't applicable to environments with a network load balancer\.

 **Namespace: `aws:elbv2:loadbalancer`**